versutus/app-specs/README.md

 - Translate a spec to your native language.
 All the translations should be created inside the `i18n` folder in the respective `category/level` folder.
 The name of the file should first contain the acronyms that refer to the target language, and after the original name of the app/file.
   - **Ex**: `backend/advanced/i18n/PT-BR-social-network.md`
 - Suggest new ideas for the project on the [issues](https://github.com/ericdouglas/app-specs/issues).

-**Urgent help!**

-We need a cool logo, so if you can/want to create one to us, this will be really awesome!!! :wink:

 ## Contributors